 What Are the Treatment Options for Pediatric Cancers?

 For children, diagnosis and treatment for cancer at MSK involves a team of experts in radiology, pathology, surgery, chemotherapy, radiation therapy, and symptom management.
 Only a specially-trained multidisciplinary team of pediatric oncology physicians and specialists can properly treat such cancers.
 This approach at MSK ensures that your child receives the treatment, supportive care, and rehabilitation therapies that will give them the best chance at both survival and a better quality of life.

 The following are the treatment options for pediatric cancers:

 - Pediatric surgery

 - Pediatric chemotherapy.

-The most advanced treatment option - chimeric antigen receptor (CAR) T cell therapy is also available at MSKCC.
+The most advanced treatment option - chimeric antigen receptor (CAR) T cell therapy is also available at MSK.
 CAR T is often used to treat children suffering from recurrent or persistent B-cell acute lymphoblastic leukemia (ALL).
-Your child can also benefit from the thousands of clinical trials ongoing at MSKCC that explore new therapies.
+Your child can also benefit from the thousands of clinical trials ongoing at MSK that explore new therapies.